Malaysia – The Ultimate 7 Day Travel Itinerary + Guide

 We started our first day in Langkawi by visiting its most famous icon – the Sky Bridge and Sky Cab.
 Langkawi Sky Bridge is a cable-stayed 125-metre long curved walking bridge in Malaysia which is 2170 feet above sea-level.
 For me, the best part of the entire experience was the cable-car-ride – Sky Cab.
 It is by far the most exciting cable-car-ride I have ever done!

-Pro-tip: If you are going during peak season, you can buy tickets in advance to avoid long queues (official website for online ticket).
+Pro-tip: If you are going during peak season, you can buy tickets in advance to avoid long queues.

 After enjoying the spectacular panoramic views from the Sky Bridge, you can come down to experience many more interesting SkyGliding things at the base.
 Attractions like SkyRex (ride simulations), SkyDome (360 degrees 3D image projection theatre) and 3D Art Gallery will definitely fill you will excitement.